Darjengar/FirstYearProjects/readme.md

 # First Year Programming Projects

-TODO: reimplement GUI projects to be compatible with Java Standard Libraries.
+TODO: reimplement GUI and IO  projects to be compatible with Java Standard Libraries.

+Bug fixing:
+Oktadoku